Rutzno/code-sharing-platform/README.md

 # Code-Sharing-Platform

-Sometimes, it's convenient to have a tool that can help programmers share a **piece of code** with each other.
+Sometimes, it's convenient to have a tool that can help programmers share a **snippet of code** with each other.
 There's actually a website known as [Pastebin](https://pastebin.com) that does perfectly the same.
 The problem with this platform, is that every piece of code you publish there, become automatically available for everyone.
-So to exclude this problem, we implement our own code sharing platform which could have a restriction for a shared piece of code.
+So to exclude this problem, we implement our own code sharing platform which could have a restriction for a shared snippet of code.

 This project is based on **Spring Boot**, thereby we develop two types of interfaces: **API** and **Web** interface.
 The _API_ is acceded through endpoints that start with `/api` while _web_ interface